2019 Blue Stars/FIFA Youth Cup

 The 2019 Blue Stars/FIFA Youth Cup was the 81st edition of the Blue Stars/FIFA Youth Cup, an association football tournament organized by FIFA for clubs featuring players under the age of 21.
 It was held on Ascension Thursday, 30 May 2019 and 31 May 2019.

 This year's women's tournament was the second edition after the 2018 edition which Young Boys women team won.

-All matches were played in two 20-minute halves (except for the final which was 25 minutes), only players between 18–20 years were eligible to participate.
+All matches were played in two 20-minute halves (except for the final which was 25 minutes), only players between 18 and 20 years were eligible to participate.
 However, each team may have up to five players under the age of 18 feature.
 All matches were played at the Buchlern sports stadium in Zürich.